Post Charges

 Complex Billing Configuration Available: As you work, you may see due amounts change based on your selection and your practice’s configuration.
 PCC supports configurations for price schedules, copay rules, capitated plans that adjust off charges immediately, and Medicaid plans (where nothing reverts to personal due).
 Your practice can customize the billing behavior of any procedure for any insurance policy.
 The correct amounts and adjustments will appear in the Procedures component automatically.

-Optional: Select a Billing Provider or Enter Additional Claim Information
+Select a Billing Provider or Enter Additional Claim Information

 Terminology for Billing Providers: PCC uses the terms “Service Provider” and “Billing Provider” for the clinicians who saw the patient and for whom the visit is billed.
 The CMS-1500 specification (and some health care organizations) use different terms: Rendering Provider and Locum Tenens.
 Additionally, sometimes the term “Billing Provider” refers instead to the pediatric practice, and is associated with a practice’s Tax ID.

-Review Balances and Totals
+Review Personal Balances and Today’s Payment

 What amount is due personal for this encounter?
 Did the family pay part of their balance today?
-Use the Payments component to review personal due totals and enter payments.
+Use the Payments component to review personal due totals and enter additional payments.

-Enter Payments or Discounts for the Encounter
+Enter Additional Payments or Adjustments for the Encounter

 Select a Payment Type to begin entering a payment.